Q: Do you like to talk about yourself or your pictures? If yes, about what aspects of photography? If no, why?

 Q: Do you think of yourself as an artist and what do you think of the word artist?

-A: Yes because my work in photography is a creative art - not an assembly line.
-I'm also a musician and multi medium art "artist" too among other creative expressions in life - so the word artist just doesn't say enough really.
+A: Yes because my work in photography is mostly creative art - not an assembly line.
+I'm also a musician and multi medium art "artist" too.

 Q: What has been the most surprising or most predictable reaction to your photographs?

-A: When people that have known me for some time see my images for the first time and are overwhelmed by what I've created. - What did they think - I live under a rock and only ever come out to see them?
+A: When people that have known me for some time see my images for the first time and are overwhelmed.
+What did they think - I live under a rock and only come out to see them?
+LOL